subado/notes/content/computer-science/modern-OS/1-intro/index.md

 - Each virtual machine can use only resources assigned to it.

 - Each user-level virtual machine can run its own OS.

+## 8 THE WORLD ACCORDING TO C

+A **pointer** is a variable that points to
+(i.e., contains the address of) a variable or data structure.

+A **object file** contain binary instructions for the target machine.